-10 Job Skills That Will Help You Land a Six-Figure Salary
+10 Job Skills That Will Help You Land a 6-Figure Salary

 Many companies offer up six-figure jobs for highly skilled workers and to those who specialize in a certain field.
 Knowing what these work skills are before you complete a degree or pursue career development opportunities could put you in the front of the line to secure higher-paying jobs throughout your career.
 Click through for job skills you need so you can earn a six-figure salary.

-Chief marketing officers are now needed to manage a company’s digital strategy and can earn up to $245,000 a year, according to the latest report from recruiting company Mondo.
-The BLS reports advertising, promotions and marketing managers earned a median wage of $127,560 in 2016, with the majority of marketing managers working in the enterprises industry.
+Chief marketing officers are now needed to manage a company’s digital strategy and can earn up to $245,000 a year, according to a report from recruiting company Mondo.
+The BLS reports advertising, promotions and marketing managers earned a mean wage of $147,240 in 2018, with the majority of marketing managers working in the enterprises industry.